Gakushūin: History

-The Peers' School was founded in 1847 by Emperor Ninkō in Kyoto.
+The Peers' School was founded in 1847 by Emperor Ninkō in Kyoto and placed under the administration of the Imperial Household Agency.
 Its purpose was to educate the children of the Imperial aristocracy (kuge).
 Prior to the disestablishment of the Peerage in 1947, commoners had restricted access to Gakushuin, with limited slots only to the Elementary School and Middle School.

-In 1947, with the US mandated disestablishment of the Kazoku system, enrollment in Gakushuin was fully opened up to the general public.
-The administration of the school was transferred to the Ministry of Education at this time.
-Prior to 1947, Gakushuin was administered by the Imperial Household Agency.
+In 1947, with the American-mandated disestablishment of the peerage system, enrollment in Gakushuin was fully opened to the general public.
+At the same time, administration of the school was transferred to the Ministry of Education.